Advocating for better cycling facilities can take a number of different forms. Everyone can be involved! Here are a few ways:

 Dates: Initially closed intermittently between April and July 2021, but works continued until September 2022.

 Location: 350m popup cycleway from Harris Park Station path to the M4 shared path, along Cambridge and Wigram Sts, Harris Park.
 See the Transport for NSW information brochure.
+There are now plans in place to convert this to a permenent installation.

 Date: October 2021